Staninna/captcha/README.md

 # Captcha

 This is a simple captcha-API that can be used to generate captchas and validate them.
-It is written in Rust and uses the [Rocket](https://rocket.rs/) framework. <!-- TODO: the captcha is generated using the [captcha](https://crates.io/crates/captcha) crate. -->
+It is written in Rust and uses the [Rocket](https://rocket.rs/) framework the captcha is generated using the [captcha](https://crates.io/crates/captcha) crate.

 ## Installation